 - Volume should be equal!
 Make sure that as the notes ascend or descend they don’t get louder or quieter.
 Try this entire exercise at a volume that is just slightly louder than comfortable, to make sure you are using a healthy amount of air.

 - Know your “note neighborhoods”!
-For the first page of the Basic Lip Slurs, all these notes are only one harmonic apart.
+For the front page of the Basic Lip Slurs, all these notes are only one harmonic apart.
 This means that there are no “hidden notes” for any fingering combination.
-The higher octave does have notes in-between the written slurs, so you will have to use more precise airspeed changes in order to make these slurs accurate.
+On the back page, the higher octave does have notes in-between the written slurs, so you will have to use more precise airspeed changes in order to make these slurs accurate.
 If you don’t know your harmonic series, make sure you check out my Harmonic Series chart – this chart shows how the horn works, so it is important to know it!
 It is also the reference for my Harmonic Series Studies page.

 - Practice on the mouthpiece!
 If you’re having trouble, don’t neglect mouthpiece practice.
 While this likely won’t be necessary for the first page, it can be very useful on the second page.
 Also, practice without the mouthpiece (or horn) by just blowing the air for the each 2-bar slur group, and listen carefully for the airspeed changes happening with your tongue position and oral cavity.
 When in doubt – think “whistling”.

 It should go without saying that once you can play these comfortable at around 80, you should start to speed them up.
 However, it is very important that you are able to play them as close to perfect as possible at the slower tempo before speeding them up.
 If you speed them up without mastering the basic concepts and execution, you will find they get very messy, very quickly at a faster tempo.
 It’s okay for it to take weeks or months between increasing the metronome setting, especially once you get them moving quickly.